everhartlab/sclerotinia-366/results/mlg-mcg.md

 ```

-There are a whole buttload of MLGs for those 5 MCGs.
+There are a whole boatload of MLGs for those 8 MCGs.
 What are the severity
 ratings for those?
 Again, we take take a look at these AND simultaneously query
 the top 5 MLGs for this.